MehdiOuanouche/GKE/README.md

-# GKE
+# tripmeal-cloud
-Deployment of a containerized application to Google Kubernetes Engine (GKE)
+Sample application: used to show an example of deployment on Kubernetes